 Spark punchlines introduce no new concept.
 They simply let you define all that in a single configuration file.
 Conceptually a punchline job looks like this:

 The PunchPlatform Machine Learning sdk lets you design and run arbitrary spark applications on your platform data.

 Why would you do that ?
 Punch platforms process large quantities of data, parsed, normalized then indexed in Elasticsearch in real time.
 As a result you have powerful search capabilities through Kibana dashboards.
 In turn, spark applications let you extract more business values from your data.
 You can compute statistical indicators, run learn-then-predict or learn-then-detect applications, the scope of application is extremely wide, it all depends on your data.

 Why Spark ?
 For two essential reasons.
 First it is a de facto standard framework to execute parallel and distributed tasks.
 Second, because it provides many (many) useful functions that dramatically simplify the coding of application logic.
-In particular it provides machine learning libraries.
-Together these two reasons makes Spark offer the best simplicity/efficiency trade off, as illustrated next.
+In particular, it provides machine learning libraries.
+These two reasons makes Spark as the best candidate in terms of simplicity/efficiency trade off, as illustrated next.

 Doing that on your own requires some work.
 First you have to code and build your Spark pipeline application, taking care of lots of configuration issues such as selecting the input and output data sources.
 Once ready you have to deploy and run it in cycles of train then-detect/predict rounds, on enough real data so that you can evaluate if it's outputs is interesting enough.
 It is risky to performs such actions on a production environment.
 Putting at risk its stability is a no-no...